hstreamdb/docs/docs/en/guides/sql.md

 > SELECT product, MAX(length) AS max_len FROM visit GROUP BY product EMIT CHANGES;
 {"product":"Apple","max_len":10.0}
 {"product":"Apple","max_len":20.0}
+{"product":"Apple","max_len":20.0}
 ```

 Note that `max_len` changes from `10` to `20`, which is expected.

 ## Step 3: Create materialized views

-Now let's do some more complex analisis.
-We want to know the maximum length of
+Now let's do some more complex analysis.
+If we want to know the longest visit
-visit time of each category **at any time we need it**.
-The best way to solve
+time of each category **any time we need it**, the best way is to create
-the problem is by **materialized views**.
+**materialized views**.

-A materialized view is a physical object which is continuously maintained in the
+A materialized view is an object which contains the result of a query.
+In
+HStreamDB, the view is maintained and continuously updated in memory, which
-memory.
-We can get the results directly from the view once we need it without
+means we can read the results directly from the view right when needed without
 any extra computation.
 Thus getting results from a view is very fast.

 Here we can create a view like